Faversham - Home - places

 Posillipo Restaurant

-A few minutes walk from the town centre is a new block of houses located by the creek including Posillipo, an Italian restaurant well known for it's traditional Neapolitan cuisine prepared using local ingredients.
+A few minutes walk from the town centre is a new block of houses located by the creek including Posillipo, an Italian restaurant well known for its traditional Neapolitan cuisine prepared using local ingredients.

 In front of this restaurant is a small bridge that overlooks the creek.
 This is a perfect place to sit in the summer with a glass of wine and watch the boats float past while putting the world to rights with a friend.